Welcome to Coach Guillory's Webpagee-mail: email@example.com Phone#: 770-946-7461REMIND code: coachguill

 More About Me!!!

-My name is Shaun Guillory and I will have the privilege of working with you this school year for United States History, Honors United States History, Honors World History, and African American Studies.
+My name is Shaun Guillory and I will have the privilege of working with you this school year for World History, Honors World History, and AP Psychology.
 Just to tell you a little about myself, I am a Louisiana native from the city of Opelousas and I hold a Bachelor’s Degree from Louisiana State University in Mass Communication with a minor in Psychology, a Master’s Degree in Curriculum, Instruction, and Assessment from Walden University and my Specialist certification in Teacher Leadership from Walden University.

 I began teaching at Lovejoy High School in Clayton County in September 2001 where I worked as a special education teacher, United States and World History teacher, and served as the assistant men’s soccer coach.
 In 2005 I began working at Mundy's Mill High in Clayton County in a similar capacity, but was the head men’s soccer coach for four years and assistant girl’s soccer coach for one year.
 In the fall of 2010 I began working at Eagle's Landing High School in Henry County working as a World History, United States History, World Geography, and Special Education teacher in addition to serving as the boy’s assistant soccer coach for two years.
 From there, I taught 8th grade Science and Georgia Studies at Dutchtown Middle School.

-I am very excited to be one of the foundation pieces of Hampton High School as I have been here since its inception, serving as men’s soccer coach for two of those years.
-I look forward to continuing this journey in educating the minds of tomorrow and continuing the tradition of excellence here at HHS in year three as teacher, Cross Country coach, and Women’s Lacrosse coach.
+I am very excited to be one of the foundation pieces of Hampton High School as I have been here since its inception.
+I look forward to continuing this journey in educating the minds of tomorrow and continuing the tradition of excellence here at HHS in year seven as teacher, department chair for both Social Studies and World Languages, Women's Flag Football coach, Men's assistant soccer coach, and Women’s Lacrosse coach.
 It is my firm belief that all students have the ability to learn and it is my duty to help them set and attain their individual goals, succeeding academically, athletically, and in life.#LOVEPURPLELIVEGOLD

 Notes and resources for class can be accessed via: